overtone/shadertone/README.md

 ### Option 2: download from clojars

 1. In your project.clj,
-    1.1. add `[shadertone "0.1.0"]` to your dependencies.
+    1. add `[shadertone "0.1.0"]` to your `:dependencies`.
-    1.2. add lwjgl handling.
+    2. add lwjgl handling.
 This is a bit involved since it requires native libs.
-        1.1.1. add this to your dependencies
+        1. add this to your `:dependencies`

                 [org.lwjgl.lwjgl/lwjgl "2.8.5"]
                 [org.lwjgl.lwjgl/lwjgl_util "2.8.5"]
                 [org.lwjgl.lwjgl/lwjgl-platform "2.8.5"
                  :classifier    ~(lwjgl-classifier)
                  :native-prefix ""]

-        1.1.1. add code like this to compute the `:classifier`
+        1. at the top, add code like this to compute the `:classifier`

                 (require 'leiningen.core.eval)
                 (def LWJGL-CLASSIFIER
                     "Per os native code classifier"
                     {:macosx  "natives-osx"
                      :linux   "natives-linux"
                      :windows "natives-windows"})
                 (defn lwjgl-classifier
                   "Return the os-dependent lwjgl native-code classifier"
                   []
                   (let [os (leiningen.core.eval/get-os)]
                     (get LWJGL-CLASSIFIER os)))

-2. Add something like `(:require [shadertone.tone :as t])` or `(:require [shadertone.shader :as s])` to your namespace.
+2. In your clojure code, add something like `(:require [shadertone.tone :as t])` or `(:require [shadertone.shader :as s])` to your namespace.
 3. Have fun!

 Since this could be a bit confusing, take a look at